Superman-jp/SAS_Plotter/docs/_sources/Ridgeline_plot.rst.txt

 - **xlabel : string (optional)**

-   label string of category axis. default is "x". when the label is not displayed , set like below.
+   label string of category axis. default is "Category". when the label is not displayed , set like below.

    xlabel=,